radhesh1/gdm3-error-fix/README.md

 ## Getting Started

 To start fixing GDM3 errors, follow these steps:
-0. Go to GRUB and then Advanced Options > recovery mode > root and then do step 1.

 1. **Clone the Repository**: Clone this repository to your local machine using the following command:
    ```bash